hal/wildfly/README.md

 ### Port Mappings

-The WildFly standalone image publishes the HTTP and management endpoints.
+The WildFly image publishes the HTTP and management endpoints.
 The port mappings depend on the WildFly version and whether only a major version `mm` or an additional minor version `n` is specified:

 - major version only
   - 8080 → 80`<mm>`